 In metallurgy, particularly in steel production, hydrogen is often released during the reduction of iron oxides using alternative reducing methods.
 The pressure transmitter hydrogen sensor in this context helps to monitor and control the reaction environments where hydrogen is generated, ensuring safe and optimal working conditions for metal reduction.
 Temperature measurement is also critical, ensuring that furnaces and other equipment reach and maintain the temperatures required for efficient metal reduction while managing hydrogen production.

-Finally, level measurement in hydrogen storage tanks helps to manage available stocks and plan the production or sale of surplus hydrogen.
+Finally, the level measurement in hydrogen storage tanks helps to manage available stocks and plan the production or sale of surplus hydrogen.
 This not only enables efficient resource management, but also the strategic integration of hydrogen into the company's overall industrial activities.

 Specifications :